 At its meeting on December 5, 2011, Senate approved changes to its composition and membership resulting in an overall reduction in size from 215 to 162 members -- a 25% reduction over all.
 The last attempt at such revisions occurred in 1994, with no resulting success.
 The recommendations for the new composition were based on a set of principles approved by Senate on February 7, 2011.
 In the new composition, the provision for elected faculty and student representation by population has been retained, with adjustments to the formula to determine the number of seats.
 It was also agreed that one associate dean per college will be retained in the ex-officio membership, to be appointed by the college dean each year.
 Alumni representation by college was also revised to two alumni "at large" seats.
 The changes will be effective as of the 2012-13 Senate session.

 "This achievement represents almost three years of work by the committee, and would not have been possible without the willingness of the various constituent groups to be open to new ideas.
-It's an historic feat that will have a truly transformative effect on Senate for many years to come," said Chair of the Bylaws and Membership Committee Dr. Peter Conlon.
+It's an historic feat that will have a truly transformative effect on Senate for many years to come," said Chair of the Committee on Bylaws and Membership Dr. Peter Conlon.